 “We’ve found many systems in the brain that are broken with suicide, especially in the front part above the eye—called the orbital prefrontal cortex.
 That area of the brain is involved in inhibiting behaviors that are damaging, like being unable to inhibit the urge to kill oneself,” says Dr. Victoria Arango, a suicide researcher at the New York State Psychiatric Institute.

 Over the decades, Arango and her colleagues have conducted detailed studies of brain structure and biology in hundreds of suicide victims.
-They’ve found that certain brain regions in suicide have fewer nerve cells and altered receptors for .
+They’ve found that certain brain regions in suicide have fewer nerve cells and altered receptors for Chemicals that send signals from one nerve cell to another..
 Abnormalities related to the neurotransmitter serotonin have been linked to suicide in many studies.
 Scientists have not yet figured out if these flaws in serotonin directly contribute to suicide or—more likely—if serotonin is one part of a complicated chemical pathway to suicide.
 Serotonin is also believed to play a key role in depression and response to stress and trauma.

 “Stress and trauma certainly play a big role in suicide, especially early life stress,” says Dr. Douglas Meinecke, an NIH scientist who studies the molecular details of mental disorders.
-Several research teams have found evidence that traumatic childhood experiences—such as abuse or violence—can “tag” certain in the brain.
+Several research teams have found evidence that traumatic childhood experiences—such as abuse or violence—can “tag” certain Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain disorders. in the brain.
 These tags, called epigenetic markers, are actually molecules that attach to genes.
 They can have a lasting effect on whether the genes are turned off or on.

 Some NIH-funded studies have shown that suicide victims who were abused as children have unique epigenetic markers on certain genes.
 These markers were not found in suicide victims with no history of childhood abuse or in people who died in accidents.
 More research into how stress affects genes and suicide risk might offer new chances for early intervention.